Learn How Marketing Cloud Products Work Together

 As you can see, customers don’t neatly follow the journeys marketers lay out for them; they may drop off right in the middle of the buying journey.
 In this scenario, knowing that Sandra closed the app before securing financing, how can a Cumulus marketer find a customer like Sandra, and reengage her?
 First, they need to connect unknown behaviors (like Sandra on their website) with known behaviors (like the personal information Sandra entered using their app).

-So the Cumulus marketer creates a new segment called "Working Moms, Mortgage Seekers."
-And then Cumulus sends it to Marketing Cloud, using its various functionalities to further personalize the customer experience.
+The Cumulus marketer creates a new segment called "Working Moms, Mortgage Seekers."
+Then Cumulus sends it to Marketing Cloud, using its various functionalities to further personalize the customer experience.
 That includes site content customization, Google Analytics 360, multi-channel journeys, and suggested next-best actions to take.

 Using Journey Builder, Cumulus marketers can create a Mortgage Re-engagement Journey, and choose the audience.
-In this case, the audience segment is the "Working Moms, Mortgage Seekers" they just created using Einstein Segmentation in Audience Studio.
+In this case, the audience segment is the "Working Moms, Mortgage Seekers" they just created using Salesforce CDP.

 This means that all the customers, like Sandra, who match the attributes of that persona (Working Moms, Mortgage Seekers), are brought right into this journey where Cumulus marketers can take advantage of rich Journey Builder functionality—like an Einstein Split, dynamic content, and send time optimization—so that they're only messaging customers when and where they’re most likely to engage—email, mobile, social, search, or maybe on the open web.
 Let’s see how this plays out for Sandra.